sergiocorreia/ftools/README.md

 Similar to `isid`, but allowing for `if in` and on the other hand not allowing for `using` and `sort`.

-In very large datasets, takes roughly a third of the time of `isid`.
+In very large datasets, it takes roughly a third of the time of `isid`.

 ## fsort